fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_user_peer.html.markdown

 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

 * `ca` - Name of the CA certificate.
+* `checkemail` - Peer certificate email address.
+Check passes if the certificate SAN matches the specified email address.
+If the certificate has no email-type SAN, the emailAddress DN in the Subject is checked instead.
+* `checkhost` - Peer certificate hostname.
+Check passes if the certificate SAN matches the specified hostname, and the client IP matches the hostname's resolved IP.
+If the certificate has no DNS-type SAN, CN is checked instead.
+* `checkip` - Peer certificate IP address.
+Check passes if the certificate SAN and the client IP both match the specified IP.
 * `cn` - Peer certificate common name.
 * `cn_type` - Peer certificate common name type.
 Valid values: `string`, `email`, `FQDN`, `ipv4`, `ipv6`.